TheNishishiro/ColorGAN/README.md

 scipy
 ```

-For training I used pictures downscaled to 256x384 with batch size of 1 and trained it on mobile GTX1050 4GB for approximately 2 hours.
+For training I used upscaled 64x64 pictures to 256x256 with batch size of 16 and trained it on Google Colab for 10 epoches on 20,000 images

 ### Installing and setup

 Now onto installing.